ITC-CRIB/geobench/Note.md

 - Output disk I/O statistics
 - Include query from prometheus
 - Configuration file for the tool itself (we can define it later).
 For example: number of replication, prometheus port and url,

+# Possible improvements

+- Record process utilizations as log (not only system-wide)
+- Reduce the load of while loop
+- Record also other processes as log -> with different intensity with the spawned process (record at the end of each step)
+- Keep record on the memory and record at the end of benchmark
+- Handle the writing of output in case of error in both (Make sure the program is fail safe)
+- Check resource utilization of the software itself
+- Make the graph coloring consistent for all graphs